Ohio State ends five-game skid with win over Huskers

 COPELAND INJURY

-Copeland injured his left knee a minute into the second half and was to have an MRI done late Saturday.
-The senior forward finished with eight points and is the second-leading scorer for the season, averaging 14.3 points per game.
+Copeland tore the ACL in his left knee a minute into the second half.
+The senior forward, who scored eight points, was the Huskers’ second-leading scorer for the season, averaging 14.3 points per game.

+“I am broken hearted for Isaac,” Miles said.
+“He is a young man who had every option available to him last spring, but wanted to come back and help lead the Huskers back to the NCAA Tournament and beyond.
+He has meant so much to our program and has been a valued leader in the Husker basketball family since arriving on campus two years ago.”

 HE SAID IT